twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

   - combined into a proprietary score and limits model.
 - capital suppliers deposit USDC to mint **USD3**, a yield-bearing stablecoin that represents a share of the credit pool,
 - USD3 can be staked into **sUSD3** for levered exposure to the same credit book.

+This implies a different trust and privacy model:

+- 3Jane’s lines depend on linking wallets to real-world financial accounts and credit data.
+- attn does **not** require any of that. attn underwrites strictly from **onchain revenue routing** into governed revenue accounts.

 The core mechanics: